ozguryazilimas/wp-postane/wp-missed-schedule/readme.txt

  * Bump Version 2007 Build 0807 Revision 2007
 == Upgrade Notice ==
 = 2013.1231.2015 =
-Major Release 2015 [STABLE][CERTIFIED] Maximized stability and speedup performances!
-The state of art for fix big core bug since WordPress 2.5+ to date.
-Full Support and Compatibility for WordPress 2.5+ to 4.1+ and 4.2-alpha (Build 2015-01-16)
+Major Release 2015 [STABLE][BUGFIX] Fixed Activation Error: The plugin does not have a valid header.
+Maximized stability and speedup performances!
+The state of art for fix big core bug since WordPress 2.5+ (Build 2015-01-19) Full Support and Compatibility for WordPress 2.5+ to 4.1+ and 4.2-alpha
-= 2013.1231.2014 =
-Major Release 2014 [STABLE][CERTIFIED] Maximized stability and speedup performances!
-The state of art for fix big core bug since WordPress 2.5+ to date.
-Full Support and Compatibility for WordPress 2.5+ to 4.1+ and 4.2-alpha (Build 2015-01-16)